Ka0ve/War-Tycon-Dex-TOS/README.md

-The Terms Of Service for War Tycoon Dex
+The Terms Of Service of War Tycoon Dex

 # Farming
 Farming is not allowed (meaning spam creating servers for War Tycoon Dex to gain an unfair advantage)